youqad/Neurorobotics_Navigation-Strategies/Lab2_Navigation_Strategies.md

 | All  | $2.36$  | $0$  | $0$  | $2.75$  |

-In our another 50 trials, similarly, the average bumps of the last 10 trials is $0.5$, much lower than the that of the first 10 trials which is $5.4$.
+In the other 50-trial simulation, similarly, the average bumps for the last 10 trials is $0.5$, much lower than the one of the first 10 trials which is $5.4$.

 ### Even if there doesn't seem to be any improvement (which is likely, with so few trials), store the Q-values at the end and check if the learning goes as expected: look up the Q-values of the `1110`, `1117`, `0000` and `0007` states: what do you observe?